alexissantos/Professionally-Homeless/content/05-gear.md

 #### Fleece / Jumper

 It’s a good idea to have one warm layer of clothing no matter where you’re going.
 It gets cold at night in many places, planes are almost always freezing, and some forms of transport (particularly in Asia) are extreme with their love of air conditioning.
 I opt for a SCOTTEVEST Fleece 5.0 in this department, which is a unique and clever item of clothing which I can’t recommend highly enough.
 This is one area where my travel geekery knows no bounds.
 From the outside, the Fleece 5.0 looks like a normal fleece.
 On the inside, you’ll find 24 different pockets which can hold practically everything you own.
 This thing isn’t just great for keeping me warm at different levels depending on the temperature (the front unzips and the sleeves zip-off), but it gets me through airport security with unprecedented ease.
 I empty my pockets of absolutely everything, and put them in the fleece instead.
-It has special compartments for passport/boardingpass, tablet, smart phone, water bottle, keys, the lot.
+It has special compartments for passport/boarding pass, tablet, smart phone, water bottle, keys, the lot.
 So when I rock up to an x-ray machine I simply remove the fleece, place it in a tray, and walk straight through the metal detector without any messing around (Pro tip: carbon fibre belt buckle).
 I wear the fleece when travelling on planes, so it doesn’t take up any space at all in my bag.

 Because it has so many pockets + a “weight management system”, if I have to travel on an airline with strict hand-luggage weight limits then I can quickly and easily offload the heaviest items from my bag into the fleece - increasing the weight of my body (which they can’t do anything about) whilst decreasing the weight of my bag.
 I can’t recommend this thing highly enough.